mancjs/service-worker-todo-app/todo-app/README.md

 ## Service Worker Tutorial

 This app is part of an exercise teaching how to apply service workers.
-Instructions will follow...
+Instructions in the root of this repository.